Add search

 All search category

-Implementing All search category
+Implementing All search

-Fulfilling All Search category requests
+Fulfilling All search category requests

 To fulfill a request for the new All category, ensure your service can perform cross-category searches, then return a set of cross-category results.